ETSURobotics/Long_Term_Projects/README.md

-# Low Level Coding
+# Learn Coding
-This is the repository dedicated towards learning low level programming such as C and Assembly.
+This is the repository dedicated towards learning programming languages such as C, C++, Assembly, and Python.